pminina01/readthedocs/Platform-Support.md

-The plaform support is now integrated with the config options list.
+The platform support is now integrated with the config options list.

 See http://nlog-project.org/config/